-Other books by this author that I've reviewed include The Mane Event, The Mane Event, The Mane Squeeze, The Mane Attraction, Beast Behaving Badly, Big Bad Beast, Here Kitty, Kitty!, Hunting Season, Pack Challenge, Go Fetch!, When He Was Bad, Everlasting Bad BoysS, Bear Meets Girl, Wolf with Benefits, The Unleashing, The Undoing.
+Other books by this author which I have reviewed include When He Was Bad, Everlasting Bad BoysS, The Mane Event, The Mane Event, The Mane Squeeze, The Mane Attraction, Beast Behaving Badly, Big Bad Beast, Here Kitty, Kitty!, Hunting Season, Pack Challenge, Go Fetch!, Bear Meets Girl, Wolf with Benefits, The Unleashing, The Undoing

 A pair of short stories about wolf shifters.

 Shelly Laurenston‘s “Like a Wolf with a Bone” even reads as though Laurenston had written this first.
 It was too brash even though it did make me laugh.
 It was nice to get the background on Eggie Smith and how he pursued his bride, Darla Mae Lewis (Dee Anne’s parents).
 It also explains the birth of the pie shop.
 It’s been awhile since I read the books in the Pride series, and I find myself wanting to start over again to see how Janie Mae and Bubba made out and what happened with Benjamin Ray, Frankie Ray, and Nicky Ray.
 I do like how Darla Mae sticks up for Eggie!